mpanko/denisasvach/content/projects/blueprint.md

 id: blueprint
 title: Blueprint
 order: 5
-image: /images/blueprint-thumbnail.jpg
+image: /images/blueprint_thumbnail-image.jpg
-description: "a video installation combining dance film and a geometric metal sculpture, inspired by the old blueprint technology used for architectural floor plans. "
+description: "A video installation combining dance film and a geometric metal sculpture, inspired by the old blueprint technology used for architectural floor plans. "
 content:
   - type: text
     content: >-

-      Blueprint is a video installation combining dance film and a geometric metal sculpture, inspired by the old blueprint technology used for architectural floor plans.
+      *Blueprint* is a video installation combining dance film and a geometric metal sculpture, inspired by the old blueprint technology used for architectural floor plans.

       For the dance film, I created austere, rectangular objects that the dancers were instructed to mirror.
 The movements gradually transformed, and through their actions, they not only responded to the sculptures but also, in turn, created new objects in the video.
 Dancers were given simple yet complex instructions to emphasize the limitations and imperfections of the human body.

-      In Blueprint, I explore boundaries between natural movement and dance, and the nuances of how we define them.
+      In *Blueprint*, I explore boundaries between natural movement and dance, and the nuances of how we define them.
 What differentiates a dancing step from walking?
 Where does the natural gesture end and the pose begin?
 Does it all depend on perspective?
-These questions were central to the creation of the video, which I presented as part of the Observer’s Anamnesis exhibition at the Colloredo-Mansfeld Palace in 2017.
+These questions were central to the creation of the video, which I presented as part of the *Observer’s Anamnesis* exhibition at the Colloredo-Mansfeld Palace and part of the *This Very Minute, Right Now, Today* exhibition at AMU Gallery both in Prague, Czech Republic in 2017.
   - type: text
     content: |-